Hutton72/api-documentation/Guides/unified-express-api-migration.md

 }
 ```

-When present, this node contains an encoded bundle string that can be used to submit a cancel request for that hotel reservation to the new `Express.Cancel` endpoint.
+When present, this node contains an encoded bundle string can be used to submit a cancel request for that hotel reservation to the new `Express.Cancel` endpoint.

 Sample request;